SwissDataScienceCenter/renku-admin-docs/README.md

 Install openstack client (from `requirements.txt`, or via `pip install python-openstackclient`) and neutron client `pip install python-openstackclient`.

+Got the error reported here: https://github.com/ansible/ansible/issues/34340 as workaround I've disabled selinux on the host running Ansible and on all targets

 ```bash
 $ source ./<project>-openrc.sh
 $ openstack